Azure-Samples/azd-functions-sharepoint-webhooks/README.md

    ```

 1. Provision the resources in Azure and deploy the functions app package by running command `azd up`.

+1. The functions can also be run locally by executing command `npm run start`.

 # Grant the functions access to SharePoint Online